aws-samples/graceful-shutdown-with-aws-lambda/rust-demo/README.md

 sam deploy
 ```

-Take note of the output value of HelloWorldApi.
+Take note of the output value of `RustHelloWorldApi`.
 Use curl to invoke the api and trigger the lambda function once.

 ```bash
 curl "replace this with value of RustHelloWorldApi"